Jump to content

 Where our stories come alive

-Surveyor's collapsible amber-coloured boxwood plane table frame [measuring or scientific instrument].
+A surveyor's collapsible, amber-coloured, boxwood plane table frame [measuring or scientific instrument].
 It has brass hinges at the four mitred corners and in the centre of the two facing sides, which allow it to fold down so that all its parts are aligned.
 One face of the frame is inscribed with graduated degree scales, 0 - 360 degrees, running clockwise and counter-clockwise.
 The other face is inscribed with two degree scales, 0 - 180 degrees, and 180 - 360 degrees.
 Both faces of the frame are inscribed with rules in inches, from 1-12 on the two shorter sides and 1-15 on the two longer sides.
 One face is decorated with an inscribed image of a sea creature.
-"M/2/62" has been written in permanent pencil on the inward-facing edge of the frame.
+'M/2/62' has been written on the inward-facing edge of the frame.

 The Captain Cook Plane Table Frame Collection consists of a boxwood surveyor's plane table frame and a letter and receipt relating to the frame's display at the 1905 London Naval, Shipping and Fisheries exhibition.
 The plane table frame and associated documentation are good condition.